 How long does a short-stem hip prosthesis last?

-Long-term results from clinical trials
+Long-term results from clinical studies

-Revisions and exchange operations
+Revisions and revision surgeries

-Advantages of short-stem prostheses for long-term use
+Benefits of short-stem prostheses in long-term use

 Bone preservation